 What is the property dashboard / Smart Living Dashboard?

 The property-specific Smart Living Dashboard is how we at RentLab bring everything together so it's as easy as possible for tenants and landlords to see how different properties compare to one another.
-The Dashboard aggregates everything that goes into the calculation of the Smart Living Score and other key features so that all of those "invisible" property features are summarized all in one place.
-Those features include walkability and bikeability, access to recycling, relative square footage per person, utility costs, and priority areas identified by the community.
+The Dashboard aggregates everything that goes into the calculation of the Smart Living Score and other key features so that all of those "invisible" property features are summarized in one place.
+Those features include walkability and bikeability, access to recycling, relative square footage per occupant, utility costs, and priority areas identified by the community.

 For every community, the Dashboard evolves over time.
 We start with whatever data is available - for most communities, that data can be relatively sparse - to give people a set of information to start with.
-The Dashboard shown here focuses on the basics, and calls for site visitors to help us gather some of the information we're missing.

 As we build our datasets over time through partnerships (with utilities or landlords, for example) and crowdsourcing, the amount of information on the Dashboard changes to be more similar to the version below.
 Each Dashboard design is customized to reflect our community clients' priorities as well as the data available.